monoto7/Auto_Endometriosis_Segmentation/README.md

 This repository accompanies the following work:

-**From Promptable to Fully Automatic Segmentation of Endometriosis Lesions in Laparoscopy: A Cross-Dataset Benchmark of Supervised, SAM-Based, and Hybrid Models**
+**Evaluating the Prompt-to-Automation Gap: A Cross-Dataset Benchmark for Laparoscopic Endometriosis Segmentation** (in work of publication, submitted to CAPI workshop, MICCAI 2026)

 Please cite the paper if you use this repository, code, or results in your own research.